High Demand, Low Supply: Colorado River Water Crisis Hits Across The West

 It's never happened before.
 Arizona and Nevada would be forced to cut back on how much water they draw from the river.
 California would be spared that fate, because it has senior water rights.
 So you wouldn't expect to hear what Kightlinger says next.

-"We are having voluntarily discussions with Arizona and Nevada about what we would do proactively to help," he says.
+"We are having voluntary discussions with Arizona and Nevada about what we would do proactively to help," he says.

 California could help by giving up water before it has to, between 5 percent and 8 percent of its supply.
-Kightlinger isn't offering this out of the goodness of his heart.
-If Lake Mead drops too low, the federal government could step in and reallocate all the water, including California's.
+Kightlinger isn't offering this out of the goodness of his heart; if Lake Mead drops too low, the federal government could step in and reallocate all the water, including California's.

 "We all realize if we model the future and we build in climate change, we could be in a world of hurt if we do nothing," Kightlinger says.